 Once your form is available to the user (depending upon the sharing options), he/she can submit answers using an Internet connected device.

-As you can see from the screenshot below, we created a sample survey form with checkboxes; asking about the respondent’s preferred presentation app to determine whether they preffer using Keynote, PowerPoint, Prezi or other apps.
+As you can see from the screenshot below, we created sample survey templates with checkboxes; asking about the respondent’s preferred presentation app to determine whether they preffer using Keynote, PowerPoint, Prezi or other apps.

 Accepting and Managing Survey Responses